mrwasp98/se2021-07-SolidarityPurchasingGroup/Retrospective/Retrospective-Sprint3.md

 	+ Doing things in the most correct way always pays back.
 Dedicating a bit more time to details always makes the difference.

 - Which improvement goals set in the previous retrospective were you able to achieve?
-	+ We dedicated ourselves into improve the project documentation.
+	+ We dedicated ourselves into improving the project documentation.
 - Which ones you were not able to achieve?
 Why?
 	+ Apparently the time we spent on the documentation wasn't enough.
-When we were re-reading that new things to be added came up into our minds.
+When we were re-reading that, new things to be added came up into our minds.
 So, since we want to do a good job, we'll keep this as a goal also for next sprint.

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
 	+ We want to improve code review.
 We also want to improve our way of testing in order to have a very robust system.